 Note from Robert Kibbe:

-For those of you who are regular readers, this blog post was written by Wayne Davis of Colorado AMX Motorsports.
-Wayne opened his shop recently to chase a dream he’s always had and is someone I really thought you’d enjoy reading from.
+For those of you who are regular readers, this blog post was written by Jeff Allison of Allison Customs, who is our newest contributor, owns the shop that is building my Chevelle, and is a close personal friend.
 We’re trying something new here at The MuscleCar Place by adding in contributors that are working hard to make the world of muscle cars a better place, and are chasing their dreams while doing it.
-Look for more great stuff here from Wayne in the future!
+Look for more great stuff here from Jeff in the future!